Cooks with Soul

 Ingredients

 • Rice: For the rice, Carolina Gold is the most authentic choice for this Gullah-inspired recipe.
-It’s a heirloom rice has a long history in Southern cooking, particularly in the Lowcountry.
-If you can find it, it will bring an extra layer of authenticity to your dish.
-However, if it isn’t available, extra long-grain white rice like Lundberg or Royal works as a great alternative.
+It's a heirloom rice has a long history in Southern cooking, particularly in the Lowcountry.
+If you can find it or order it online, it will bring an extra layer of authenticity to your dish.
+However, if it isn't available, extra long-grain white rice like Lundberg or Royal works as a great alternative.
 These brands provide a similar texture and consistency.
 Just make sure to avoid instant rice, as it won’t have the same texture or ability to absorb the flavors of the dish.

 • Chicken bouillon powder (or cube): For a rich, deep flavor, try Knorr chicken bouillon powder.
 Better Than Bouillon is also great, but you’ll need to adjust the amount since it's concentrated.